Manaia Elliott

 Manaia Poppy Elliott (/mi/; born 21 April 2005) is a New Zealand professional footballer who plays as a defender for A-League Women club Wellington Phoenix and for the New Zealand national team.

 Early life

 Elliott was born on 21 April 2005.

 In her youth years, she played for Hamilton-based club Melville United before moving to Wellington to play for Wellington Phoenix's academy.

 Club career

+Wellington Phoenix

+Elliott playing for the Wellington Phoenix FC in 2026 alongside Makala Woods and Lucia Leon.

 An academy graduate, Elliott was one of Wellington Phoenix's four scholarship players for the 2023–24 A-League Women season.

-Elliott scored her first goal in the 87th minute of a 3–0 away win over Western Sydney Wanderers on 22 October 2023.
+Elliott scored her first A-League goal in the 87th minute of a 3–0 away win over Western Sydney Wanderers on 22 October 2023.
 Having come off the bench as a substitute, she also assisted in this game.

-In May of 2025, Elliot was awarded the best U-23 player award for the Wellington Phoenix alongside Corban Piper.
+In May 2025, Elliot was awarded the best U-23 player award for the Wellington Phoenix alongside Corban Piper.

+On 25 January 2026, Elliott made her 50th appearance for the Phoenix.
+She made an assist in a 3–1 home win against Adelaide United at Jerry Collins Stadium, Porirua.

+International career

+New Zealand U-17

+Elliott was selected as part of the 21-player squad for the 2022 FIFA U-17 Women's World Cup held in India.
+She captained the team and started in all three matches in the group stage.
+The Young Football Ferns would exit the tournament at the conclusion of the group stage.

+New Zealand U-19 and U-20

+Elliott was selected as part of the Junior Football Ferns squad for the 2023 OFC U-19 Women's Championship held in Fiji.
+She made two appearances and scored three goals.
+New Zealand would go on to win the championship by defeating Fiji 7–0 in the final on 8 July 2023.

+In August 2024, Elliott was named as one of 21 players selected for the 2024 FIFA U-20 Women's World Cup in Colombia.
+She made three appearances and scored one goal.
+Her goal was against Ghana in a 3–1 defeat.
+New Zealand lost all matches and exited at the group stage.

+New Zealand

+Elliott was named as part of the senior Football Ferns squad for the first time in February 2025.
+She made her debut against Costa Rica on 23 February 2025, after being substituted in for Macey Fraser.
+On 27 February 2026, Elliott scored two goals against Samoa in an 8–0 win for the Football Ferns as part of the 2027 FIFA Women's World Cup qualification (OFC) campaign.